Presentación de CALI

-Is CEO of Banco Agrícola, one of Central America’s largest banks and part of Grupo Bancolombia, where he had previously been on the Board of Directors.
+Rafael is CEO of Banco Agrícola, one of Central America’s largest banks and part of Grupo Bancolombia, where he had previously been on the Board of Directors.
 An economist by training, he served eight years as provost of the Escuela Superior de Economía y Negocios (ESEN), the leading undergraduate institution of El Salvador in the business, economics, engineering and law fields.
 He was president of the country’s Central Bank from 1999 to 2002 during the country’s successful move towards dollarization.
-Former governor at the International Monetary Fund, the World Bank, IADB and CABEI, he is currently on the board of directors for FUSADES (the Salvadoran Foundation for Economic and Social Growth).
-He holds a BA from Rice University in computer science and a Licenciatura and Master’s degrees in Economics from Pontíficia Universidad Católica de Chile.
+Former governor at the International Monetary Fund, the World Bank, IADB and CABEI, he is currently on the board of directors for FUSADES (the Salvadorean foundation for economic and social growth).
+He holds a BA from Rice University in computer science and a Licenciatura and master’s degrees in economics from Pontificia Universidad Católica de Chile.
 His interests lie in economics, banking, education and politics and he enjoys gastronomy and technology.
 He is a Fellow of the second class of the Central America Leadership Initiative and a member of the Aspen Global Leadership Network.

-is Development Executive Assistant of Central America Leadership Initiative (CALI), a program of the Aspen Global Leadership Network.
-Prior to joining the CALI team she worked as program assistant for USAID’s Democracy Strengthening Program – El Salvador, her mains duties were: provide technical and protocol assistance to private and public sector activities and follow up the Program’s Monitoring and Evaluation Plan indicators.
+Verónica is Development Executive assistant for the Central America Leadership Initiative (CALI), a program of the Aspen Global Leadership Network.
+Prior to joining the CALI team, she worked as program assistant for USAID’s Democracy Strengthening Program – El Salvador, her mains duties were: provide technical and protocol assistance to private and public sector activities and follow up the Program’s Monitoring and Evaluation Plan indicators.
 She also worked for the Cultural Affairs Secretariat of the Presidency – El Salvador as a Head of Public Relations and Protocol.

-On 2010, she worked at Hermano Pedro Foundation as a fundraising coordinator, She has a deep experience on fundraising activities focused on institutional objectives and goals.
-Verónica earned a Bachelor Degree in Public Relations and Advertising at Leonardo Da’vinci University .
-She is passionate about humanitarian animal, and environment causes.
+On 2010, she worked at Hermano Pedro Foundation as a fundraising coordinator, she has a deep experience on fundraising activities focused on institutional objectives and goals.
+Verónica earned a Bachelor Degree in Public Relations and Advertising at Leonardo Da’vinci University.
+She is passionate about humanitarian animal, and environmental causes.

 She loves Football, music, and nature.
-She´s mother of a lovely teenage daughter
+She´s the mother of a lovely teenage daughter.

 is Managing Director of Mesoamerica Investments (1998-Present) whose three divisions serve the major business groups of Central America and Panama.
 Mesoamerica Capital Partners is involved in scale private equity investments.
 Mesoamerica M&A provides advisory services on mergers and acquisitions.
 Mesoamerica Consulting provides strategy and profit improving consulting.
 Harry was a partner of Bain & Co from 1979 to 1998 and continues active part time with Bain and Bain Capital in their New Partner training and Mexico / C.A. activities.
 Harry was a business school professor at INCAE and the Harvard Business School from 1970-1979 and Rector of INCAE in the 1981/2 transition.
 A significant portion of Harry’s time is devoted to pro bono boards, activities and teaching.
 He is President of the Strachan Foundation he established in honor of his parents and grandparents.
 Harry has a D.B.A. from Harvard Business School (1972), a J.D.
 Harvard Law School (1966), and a B.A.
 Wheaton College, Ill.
 (1963).